aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

-And considering, your home is 3000 square feet.
+And considering your home is 3000 square feet.
 How much should you sell it for?

 Well!
 You have to look at the existing price patterns (data) and predict a price for your home.
 This is called linear regression.